Amed Rosario Player Props: Guardians vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 14th in MLB.
+- The Padres pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Padres have the eighth-ranked team ERA among all league pitching staffs (3.82).
+- The Padres have a 3.80 team ERA that ranks sixth across all MLB pitching staffs.

-- The Padres rank 12th in baseball in home runs surrendered (71 total, 1.1 per game).
+- The Padres rank 13th in baseball in home runs given up (72 total, 1.1 per game).

-- The Padres are sending Musgrove (3-2) to the mound for his ninth start of the season.
-He is 3-2 with a 4.35 ERA and 42 strikeouts through 41 1/3 innings pitched.
+- Wacha gets the start for the Padres, his 13th of the season.
+He is 6-2 with a 3.18 ERA and 64 strikeouts through 68 2/3 innings pitched.

-- The right-hander's most recent time out was on Wednesday against the Seattle Mariners, when he went five innings, surrendering one earned run while allowing four hits.
+- The right-hander last appeared on Wednesday against the Seattle Mariners, when he threw six scoreless innings while giving up two hits.

-- The 30-year-old has amassed a 4.35 ERA and 9.1 strikeouts per nine innings in eight games this season, while giving up a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.